✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-07

 The full picture

-Cow's milk is one of the most-searched human foods on this site, and the question "can dogs have milk UK" is genuinely worth a careful answer.
-The short version: milk is not toxic to dogs, but most adult dogs are lactose intolerant — they stop producing the enzyme lactase after weaning, so the lactose in cow's milk passes undigested into the large intestine, where bacteria ferment it and produce gas, bloating, and diarrhoea.
+Cow's milk is not toxic to dogs, but most adult dogs are lactose intolerant — they stop producing the enzyme lactase after weaning, so the lactose in cow's milk passes undigested into the large intestine, where bacteria ferment it and produce gas, bloating, and diarrhoea.

 The Merck Veterinary Manual is the standard clinical reference on this, and its position is consistent: lactose intolerance in dogs presents as gastrointestinal upset within 6–12 hours of milk consumption, including diarrhoea, vomiting, flatulence, and abdominal pain.
-The severity varies dog to dog — some Labradors will tolerate a saucer of milk with no symptoms, while a sensitive Cocker Spaniel may have loose stools for two days from a teaspoon.
-There's no way to predict it without a small test dose.
+The severity varies dog to dog.

-Puppies under 8 weeks still produce lactase and can drink milk — but this should only ever be specially-formulated puppy milk (lactose-reduced or replaced), not cow's milk.
-Cow's milk has the wrong fat-protein-calcium ratio for puppy development and will cause GI upset even in young puppies who still digest lactose.
+Puppies under 8 weeks still produce lactase and can drink milk — but only specially-formulated puppy milk (lactose-reduced or replaced), not cow's milk.
 Common UK puppy milks include Beaphar Puppy Milk, Lactol, and Royal Canin Babydog Milk.

-If you want to give your dog milk as an occasional treat, lactose-free dog milks (sold in squeezy bottles in most UK pet shops) are the safe option.
-They taste like cow's milk to the dog but the lactose has been broken down.
-Goat's milk has less lactose than cow's milk and is tolerated better by many dogs — raw goat's milk in particular is sometimes marketed as a digestive aid, though the evidence is mixed.
+For an occasional treat, lactose-free dog milks (sold in squeezy bottles in most UK pet shops) are the safe option.
+Goat's milk has less lactose than cow's milk and is tolerated better by many dogs.

 If your dog ate more than a safe amount